Universal-Debloater-Alliance/universal-android-debloater-next-generation/README.md

 **This software is still in an early stage of development.
 Check out the issues, and feel free to contribute!**

-**For the most up-to-date information and real-time communication, please join our discord!**
+**For real-time communication please consider joining our Discord server!**
 [![](https://dcbadge.vercel.app/api/server/YHujHzA57a)](https://discord.gg/YHujHzA57a)

 ## Summary